bczernecki/climate/README.md

 ## Acknowledgment

 Ogimet.com, University of Wyoming, and Institute of Meteorology and Water Management - National Research Institute are the sources of the data.

+## Contribution

+Contributions to this package are welcome.
+The preferred method of contribution is through a GitHub pull request.
+Feel also free to contact us by creating [an issue](https://github.com/bczernecki/climate/issues).